IT - Master of Science (MSc) in Business Administration and Information Systems

 7. The general pass requirements are stipulated in section 26.

-8. As a student in the Master of Science in Business Administration and Information Systems programme you are eligible to apply for the double degree arrangement between Copenhagen Business School and The University of Mannheim Business School in Germany.
+8. As a student in the Master of Science in Business Administration & Information Systems programme with a IMBE concentration you are eligible to apply for the double degree arrangement between Copenhagen Business School and The University of Mannheim Business School in Germany.
 For further information, see www.cbs.dk.

 9-10. (not in use)